DavidKric/pdf-components/README.md

 - Browser performance optimization

 ## How does it work?
 We render each pdf page with several layers in order to display and render interactable components.
 First an image is generated of each PDF page, which is used for a background image on the bottom most layer.
-Then we place a transparent “text layer” in front of the background image.
+Then we place a transparent "text layer" in front of the background image.
 The text layer allows for text selection, copy/pasting, and highlighting.
 Above the text layer is the overlay layer.
 The overlay is where most of the interactive features are located, such as page highlights and citation popovers.

 ## When to use PDF-Component-Library
 You should use this library if you want a React based application with an emphasis on PDF reading.
 I recommend first glossing over the [React-PDF library](https://github.com/wojtekmaj/react-pdf/blob/main/packages/react-pdf/README.md), then if you decide you like that library and want several added features to help with creating an interactive PDF experience, then try our library.